MxMossy/Skribblr/README.md

 ![](readme_pics/skribblr_header.png)
 Skribblr is a tool for converting images into sketches that can be drawn in any program that uses the mouse to draw.
+Use it to fake your drawing ability or to spice up your diagrams without disrupting the style.

 **Warning: this tool moves your computers mouse directly.
 Use at your own risk.**